hsk81/yeoman-generator-dizmo/generators/app/templates/README.md

 ## Deploying

-Deploys (and builds) the dizmo to the path specified by `dizmo/deploy-path` (provided by `package.json` or `~/.generator-dizmo/config.json`) or specified by the `DZM_DEPLOY_PATH` environment variable.
+(Builds and) deploys the dizmo to the path specified by the `dizmo/deploy-path` entry (provided in `package.json` or `~/.generator-dizmo/config.json`) or specified by the `DZM_DEPLOY_PATH` environment variable.
 If neither are set, then the dizmo is only built, but not deployed:

     npm run deploy